rsc-ontologies/rxno/docs/flowchart.md

 N: 17
 Y: 11

-11. Does the reaction involve the redistribution of 2 multiple bonds amongst 2 fragments via a 4-membered metallacyclic intermediate?
+11. Does the reaction involve the redistribution of two multiple bonds among two fragments in a four-centred metallacyclic intermediate?
 N: 12
-Y: MULTIPLE BOND METATHESIS
+Y: MULTIPLE-BOND METATHESIS

 12. Is a single carbon atom added to the end of a chain?
 N: 13
 Y: END-OF-CHAIN HOMOLOGATION

+13. Are one or more atoms added in the middle of a chain?
+N: 14
+Y: INSERTION

 14. Does a rearrangement take place?
 N: 15
 Y: JOINING WITH REARRANGEMENT

-15. Does the increase in number of skeletal atoms result from the formation of just one (single or multiple) C-C bond?
+15. Does the increase in number of skeletal atoms result from the formation of just one (single or multiple) carbon-carbon bond?
-N: JOINING
+N: SKELETON JOINING
 Y: 16

 16. Does the reaction necessarily involve the joining of two identical components to form a symmetrical product?
-N: C-C COUPLING
+N: CARBON-CARBON COUPLING
-Y: C-C HOMOCOUPLING
+Y: CARBON-CARBON HOMOCOUPLING

 17. Is a single skeletal carbon atom removed from the end of a chain?
 N: 18